jeremycsimon/My_Website/content/authors/admin/_index.md

 - Visitors
 ---

+I am a Visiting Assistant Professor of Psychology at Williams College.

-I am a fifth-year PhD student in Psychology at Brandeis University.
-I work with Dr. Jennifer Gutsell in the [Social Interaction and Motivation lab](https://www.brandeis.edu/psychology/gutsell/), where I use a variety of methods including electroencephalography (EEG), traditional psychological questionnaires, implicit measures, and structural and hierarchical modeling to study group biases and dehumanization.
+I got my PhD at Brandeis University, where I worked with Dr. Jennifer Gutsell in the [Social Interaction and Motivation lab](https://www.brandeis.edu/psychology/gutsell/), and used a variety of methods including electroencephalography (EEG), traditional psychological questionnaires, implicit measures, and structural and hierarchical modeling to study group biases and dehumanization.

 I previously worked at [Facing History and Ourselves](https://www.facinghistory.org), and am still dedicated to teaching about and trying to prevent humanity's worst behaviors.
 When not researching or teaching, I do other things, like [singing](https://www.youtube.com/user/HarvardVoiceLab).